zillydev/ecommerce-microservices/README.md

 ## Local development

-Use the Makefile to build and run all services at once
+Use the Makefile to build and run all services at once:

 ```sh
 make build
 make run
 ```

-Or run an individual service
+Or run an individual service:

 ```sh
 go run cmd/user-service/main.go